Dynamical Archetype Analysis: Autonomous Computation: Background

 A central concept in comparing dynamical systems is that of \emph{realization} -- constructing a system that replicates the input-output behavior of another system\citep{grigoryeva2020dimension, gonon2023approximation}.
-Recent advances have sought to recover and interpret the full dynamics of complex systems from data, rather than relying solely on reduced or task-driven summaries \citep{durstewitz2023reconstructing, brenner2024almost}.
+Recent advances have sought to recover and interpret the full dynamics of complex systems from data, rather than relying solely on reduced or task-driven summaries \citep{durstewitz2023reconstructing, brenner2024almost, brenner2025learning}.
 Several approaches focus on learning continuous-time models of latent stochastic dynamical systems, enabling structured representations of uncertainty and variability in neural activity \citep{duncker2019learning}.
 For example, SSMLearn \citep{cenedese2022data} combines symbolic regression with state-space modeling to extract interpretable dynamical descriptions.
 Other methods, such as Phase2vec \citep{ricci2022phase2vec}, learn embeddings that reflect the qualitative structure of dynamical systems---e.g., fixed points, limit cycles, or phase relationships---by organizing systems in a geometry shaped by their behavior.

-Finally, MARBLE\citep{gosztolai2025marble} defines a similarity measure based on local vector field features (vectors and higher-order derivatives) sampled from across the phase space.
-The features are embedded into lower-dimensional space through contrastive learning, and the embedded distributions from different systems can be compared using an optimal transport distance\citep{gosztolai2025marble}.
+Other methods include MARBLE\citep{gosztolai2025marble}, which defines a similarity measure based on local vector field features (vectors and higher-order derivatives) sampled from across the phase space, where the features are embedded into lower-dimensional space through contrastive learning, and the embedded distributions from different systems can be compared using an optimal transport distance.
+A more specialized approach, applicable only to limit-cycle dynamics, is the data-driven method for estimating the asymptotic phase of nonlinear oscillators using the Temporal 1-Form \citep{wilshin2025estimating}.